Humboldtian model of higher education: Impact

-20th and 21st centuries
+20th century

 In the 1960s, the Humboldtian model of the university attracted renewed interest and was discussed internationally.
 The German sociologist and philosopher Jürgen Habermas actively promoted Humboldt's ideas.

 In the 1970s, breakthrough discoveries in biotechnology and patent legislation favoring market-oriented research such as the Bayh–Dole Act in the US allowed for the creation of research partnerships between universities and industry, with the objective of rapidly bringing innovations to market.
 (The earliest such partnerships in the US, such as Stanford Research Park, date back to the postwar period.)
 A similar development has taken place in all industrial countries, based on proposals of the OECD.
 This innovation of the "market university" as an economic engine, which first emerged in the US, diverges from Humboldt's principles.
 In a 2012 study, Ståhle and Hautamäki doubted the long-term sustainability of what they termed a "contradictory science policy", and argued for a return to a neo-Humboldtian approach to the university that would aim less for "innovation than for civilization" and reinstate the basic Humboldtian principles of academic freedom and autonomy for educational institutions, the pursuit of knowledge as a basis for both civilization and education (German Bildung), and unity in teaching and research.

 The implications of the Humboldtian approach and of the conflict between market-driven and idealistic approaches to higher education have led to ironic results in the late 20th and early 21st centuries.
 Though elite private universities in the US do charge high tuition fees, both universities and their students also benefit from charitable donations as well as from government support.
 This combination of resources results in lavish funding that far exceeds the budgets of German universities, which are state-funded and mostly tuition-free.